qiujian16/k8s-enhancements/keps/sig-auth/xxxx-limit-impersonate-permission/README.md

   resources:
   - pods
   verbs:
-  - impersonate-on-list
+  - impersonate-on:list
-  - impersonate-on-watch
+  - impersonate-on:watch
 ```

 These permissions define: "The impersonator can impersonate a user with the name of
 someUser to list and watch pods in the default namespace."
-If the second permission is missing,
-the impersonator is disallowed to perform the actions.

-The verb behind prefix `impersonate-on` can be any verb, and also can be "*" representing any verb.
+The verb behind prefix `impersonate-on:` can be any verb, and also can be "*" representing any verb.

 When receiving an impersonation request, the apiserver:
+- Verifies if the impersonator has the legacy `impersonate` permission, allow the impersonation
+if the conddition met.
-- Verifies if the impersonator has permission to impersonate the target user
+- Verifies if the impersonator has the permission to impersonate with the scope of a general user or
+a scheduled node,
-- Verifies if the impersonator has permission to impersonate the target action
+- Verifies if the impersonator has the permission to impersonate the target action
-- Only allows the impersonation if both conditions are met
+- Only allows the impersonation if the above two conditions are met

 The impersonator does not need the permission for the target action.